-Step 1: If Common App is an option, you should apply using the Common App.

-- Create a Common App account at www.commonapp.org. - Use your school email address for your Common App account registration and note your password. - Step 2: Fill out the Common App- you must complete the entire Education section and have at least one school added to your account before you may complete the FERPA. - Step 3: Add all the Common App schools to which you plan to apply to your Common App account. - Step 4: Sign the FERPA Release Authorization - Click on "Assign Recommenders" in the My Colleges tab. - Select the Release Authorization link - Read through the instructions and check the box to continue - Check the authorization box and select to either waive your right to review recommendations or not.
-Please note that it is highly suggested to waive your right to read the recommendations. - Type in your signature and select the date-click SAVE - You should now see a green check mark next to the FERPA Release Authorization - Step 5: Adding additional schools-you must see your counselor immediately - If you add applications after submitting the hard copy form to your counselor, you must resubmit the College Document Request form. - Nothing will be sent from your counselor unless you have notified your counselor in writing!
-CommonAppdoes not notify us of additional changes. - Step 6: Adding counselors and teachers you must add your counselor and teachers for letters of recommendation.
-Emails addresses should be entered as:
+- Step 1: If Common App is an option, you should apply using the Common App. - Create a Common App account at www.commonapp.org. - Use your Jesuit Student Email (studentj23@student.jhs.net) or an appropriate college specific email account for your Common App account registration and note your password. - Step 2: Fill out the Common App- you must complete the Education section and have at least one school added to your account before you may complete the FERPA. - Step 3: Sign the FERPA Release Authorization - Click on "Assign Recommenders" in the My Colleges tab. - Select the Release Authorization link - Read through the instructions and check the box to continue - Check the authorization box and select to either waive your right to review recommendations or not.
+Please note that it is highly suggested to waive your right to read the recommendations. - Type in your signature and select the date-click SAVE - You should now see a green check mark next to the FERPA Release Authorization - Step 4: Add all the Common App schools to which you plan to apply to your Common App account. - Step 5: Adding additional schools-you must see your counselor immediately - If you add applications after submitting the hard copy form to your counselor, you must resubmit the College Document Request form. - Nothing will be sent from your counselor unless you have notified your counselor in writing!
+Common App does not notify us of additional changes. - Step 6: Adding counselors and teachers you must add your counselor and teachers for letters of recommendation.
+Emails addresses should be entered as: - firstname.lastname@jesuithighschool.org.
+You must assign a teacher to each individual college

-firstname.lastname@jesuithighschool.org.